Orthopedic Surgeon in Berlin Prof. Petersen

-Prof. Dr. med.
-Wolf Petersen has been since 2008 the Chief Physician for Trauma Surgery and Orthopaedics and the representative medical director of the Martin-Luther Hospital Berlin.
-He is the specialist for orthopaedics and trauma surgery, specialized trauma surgery, sports medicine and physical therapy.
-His personal speciality includes knee surgery.
-Here his reputation as expert is well known, far beyond the borders of Germany.
-With his medical team he covers the treatment of all relevant orthopaedics and trauma surgery symptoms.
+Orthopedic surgeon Prof. Dr Wolf Petersen has been Chief Physician of Trauma Surgery and Orthopaedics as well as representative medical director at the Martin-Luther Hospital Berlin since 2008.
+He concentrates on orthopaedics and trauma surgery, special trauma surgery, sports medicine, and physical therapy.
+His personal specialty includes knee surgery.
+In this area, his reputation as an expert is well known far beyond the borders of Germany.
+With his medical team he treats all relevant orthopaedic and trauma surgery symptoms.

-The trauma surgery is established since 1974 and was the first of its kind in Germany.
-These days all modern operative methods for the care of injuries and damage to muscle and skeletal apparatus are implemented.
-The speciality of orthopaedics and trauma surgery deals with the disorders of the musculoskeletal system (bones, joints, muscles, etc.).
-In this speciality there is the possibility of conservative (e.g. medicinal, physical therapy) or surgical treatment approaches.
-With the operative interventions these days, the most minimal invasive methods are used.
-These show a lower complications rate (wound healing disorders, etc.), the patients have less pain and surgical patients are fit quicker.
+Established since 1974, the trauma surgery is the first of its kind in Germany.
+These days, all modern surgical methods for the treatment of injuries and damage to muscle and skeletal apparatus are implemented.
+The speciality of orthopaedics and trauma surgery deals with disorders of the musculoskeletal system (bones, joints, muscles, etc.).
+In this speciality, there is the possibility of conservative (e.g. medicinal, physical therapy) or surgical treatment approaches.
+With nowadays' operative interventions, most minimal invasive methods are applied.
+They show lower complications rates (wound healing disorders, etc.), patients have less pain and surgical patients are fit more quickly.
 Arthroscopic surgery (minimally invasive procedure on the joint through arthroscopy) finds application in, for example by movement restrictions of loose bodies (“joint mouse”) or also osteochondritis dissecans (bone death in a circumscribed joint surface area, usually traumatic) Arthroscopic examination and intervention are inter alia quite possible at the knee joint, shoulder joint and ankle.

-In principle, from this disease each joint can be affected, especially frequent are knee joints (gonarthoris), hip joints (coxarthrosis) and finger joints (Fingerpolyarthrose).
+In principle, each joint can be affected by this disease, especially frequent are knee joint (gonarthoris), hip joint (coxarthrosis), and finger joint (Fingerpolyarthrose) afflictions.

 The Martin-Luther Hospital in Berlin exists since 1931.
-It became operative as the first evangelical major hospital in Berlin, with at the time 400 beds.
-It provides, as acute and accident hospital, care for national and international patients in many specialities.
-In addition to the clinic for trauma surgery and orthopaedics, gynaecologists (women's doctor), general, vascular and visceral surgeons (abdominal surgeons), anaesthesiologists, internists (internal medicine), plastic surgeons, radiation therapy doctors and many other specialists are represented in the clinic.
-The Martin-Luther Hospital Berlin was distinguished for its exceptional patient satisfaction and has been certified since 2011 as a painless clinic.
-Thus, the hospital places increased value that the patient, before, during and after surgery and treatments is as pain free as possible.
-This increases the well-being and leads to a faster recovery.
+It became operative as the first evangelical major hospital in Berlin, with 400 beds at the time.
+Being an emergency center, it provides care for national and international patients in many disciplines.
+In addition to the clinic for trauma surgery and orthopaedics, gynaecologists (women's doctor), general, vascular and visceral surgeons (abdominal surgeons), anaesthesiologists, internists (internal medicine), plastic surgeons, radiation therapy doctors, and many other specialists are represented in the clinic.
+The Martin-Luther Hospital Berlin was distinguished for its exceptional patient satisfaction and has been certified as painless clinic.
+Thus, the hospital places increased attention to as much as possible pain free treatment before, during, and after surgery.
+This increases patients' well-being and leads to faster recovery.

 |1989-1995||Human Medicine Study (Christian-Albrechts-Universität Kiel)|